Want A Thriving Business? …Focus On Omnichannel Customer Experience!

 Related Post: 3 Best Practices of Omnichannel Retail 2018

 The core task of technology was to develop and install three stand-alone terminals, communicating via an underlying middleware and server infrastructure – within just ninety days.

 Each terminal has a custom technical stack.

 Additionally, the terminals are integrated with the existing store’s ERP catalog and eCommerce shop to inform real-time product availability.
 Design and development in Unity guarantee high performance and flawless usability as well as overall stability.
 Backgrounds, animations, and videos perform in Ultra-HD with 4k resolution.

 Nike developed the mobile-connect feature for purchasing and sharing via the customer’s mobile device.

-The way Nike runs it is to access to the mobile-connect feature gained via a captive portal.
+The way Nike runs it is to access the mobile-connect feature gained via a captive portal.
 This solution allows for perfect and integration with the retailer’s mobile phone app.
 Customers’ smartphones connect to support their journey as they move to the retail environment.
 Connected users can receive content via a simple touch on their smartphones.

 Image and Social: The impressive Media Wall

 A multi-touch, multi-user wall displays campaigns, products, and related social media, creates a spectacular experience for customers shopping at the store.

 This installation allows multiple interactions across an ultra high definition surface spanning 9m2.
 The wall assemblies live updates from Facebook, Instagram, and Youtube, with rankings and scores from international and local soccer teams.